MrSakine/alx-system_engineering-devops/0x06-regular_expressions/README.md

   - Find the regular expression that will match the [above cases](https://s3.amazonaws.com/alx-intranet.hbtn.io/uploads/medias/2020/9/f8dbcb9cf5ae569a8645027dc46e81cb372ce28e.png?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIARDDGGGOUSBVO6H7D%2F20231128%2Fus-east-1%2Fs3%2Faws4_request&X-Amz-Date=20231128T155114Z&X-Amz-Expires=86400&X-Amz-SignedHeaders=host&X-Amz-Signature=3abff02b24fd9aa702eef7e1140bc1e1e159bf359f3aec9089aef07d57d43a37)
   - Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method
   - Your regex should not contain square brackets

+### 5-beginning_and_end.rb
+Not quite HBTN yet <br>
+Requirements:
+  - The regular expression must be exactly matching a string that starts with `h` ends with `n` and can have any single character in between
+  - Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method